-Beyond the huge Sparkling of Life tank, there are three exhibitions displaying themes of the sea around Kitasanriku.
+There is more to the Seas of Japan zone.
+Beyond the huge Sparkling of Life tank, three exhibitions display themes of the sea around Kitasanriku.
 First is the Oyashio Cold Current tank, which exhibits unique creatures that live in the cold sea.

-The Tairyo Great Fish section depicts the Sanriku sea in which more than 200 fish species are caught by various fishing methods
+The Tairyo Great Fish section depicts the Sanriku sea in which more than 200 fish species are caught by various fishing methods.

-After that there are other displays highlighting aspects of the seas around Tohoko such as the Naiwan Sea of Blessing section that introduces inlets such as Matsushima Bay, where the aquaculture industry flourishes; the Amamo Sea Cradle, a recreation of the ecosystem of the eelgrass nursery (seagrass bed habitat) where hatched juveniles grow; and the Higate Cultivating Sea Life tank that shows the richness of the tidal flats where abundant microorganisms gather and become a paradise of life.
+After that, there are other displays highlighting aspects of the seas around Tohoku, such as the Naiwan Sea of Blessing section that introduces inlets such as Matsushima Bay, where the aquaculture industry flourishes; the Amamo Sea Cradle, a recreation of the ecosystem of the eelgrass nursery (seagrass bed habitat) where hatched juveniles grow; and the Higate Cultivating Sea Life tank that shows the richness of the tidal flats where abundant microorganisms gather and become a paradise of life.

 After viewing these and other exhibitions, go outside to the last exhibition on the first floor.
-This is the "Hirose River, the Source of Sea" that uses the environment of the Hirose River which flows through Sendai for its motif.
+This is the "Hirose River, the Source of Sea" that uses the environment of the Hirose River, which flows through Sendai for its motif.

-You can see fish that can be caught in the Hirose River such as carp, silver crucian carp, big-scaled redfin, sweetfish, masu salmon, and char.
+You can see fish that can be caught in the Hirose River, such as carp, silver crucian carp, big-scaled redfin, sweetfish, masu salmon, and char.

 After going back inside the building, take the escalator to the second floor.
-This is the Umino-Mori Stadium where dolphins and sea lions perform five or six times a day.
-The front row seats are right by the pool enabling you to enjoy great performances up close.
+This is the Umino-Mori Stadium, where dolphins and sea lions perform five or six times a day.
+The front row seats are right by the pool, enabling you to enjoy great performances up close.

 Proceeding to the exhibition on the 2nd floor, you will come to the Gallery for People that gives a sense of the bonds formed between cities around the world that provided support after the Great East Japan Earthquake and this is where the Seas of the World zone begins.

-The exhibition is divided into Oceania, Europe, Africa, America, Asia and other regions to allow you to see precious creatures that cannot be seen in Japan.
+The exhibition is divided into Oceania, Europe, Africa, America, Asia, and other regions to allow you to see precious creatures that cannot be seen in Japan.

-In contrast to the Seas of Japan zone which reproduces the sea where multiple creatures coexist, Seas of the World has many individual exhibitions of rare creatures that you can leisurely see with your own eyes one species at a time.
+In contrast to the Seas of Japan zone, which reproduces the sea where multiple creatures coexist, Seas of the World has many individual exhibitions of rare creatures that you can leisurely see with your own eyes one species at a time.

 At the end of the corridor is the Jellyfish Room.
 Jellyfish slowly move about in the tank, and the walls and the floor of the viewing area are decorated with light and interactive images, which together create a fantastic space.

-Once you have viewed all the exhibitions in the hall, proceed outdoors to the Plaza of Marine Animals where there are several different kinds of popular attractions, such as penguins, South American sea lions, spotted seals, and American beavers.
-Just watching the antics of these lovely creatures is soothing so there is always a crowd of happy viewers here.
+Once you have viewed all the exhibitions in the hall, proceed outdoors to the Plaza of Marine Animals, where there are several different kinds of popular attractions, such as penguins, South American sea lions, spotted seals, and American beavers.
+Just watching the antics of these lovely creatures is soothing, so there is always a crowd of happy viewers here.

 It takes about one to one and a half hours to leisurely visit all the exhibitions.
 I could feel the allure of the deep seas, come into close contact with the many animals that make it home, and become more familiar with seas near Tohoku as well as those in distant parts of the world.

-In addition to the attractions we have just visited, there are also optional programs and delicious food offered at the Sendai Umino-Mori Aquarium, so let's take a look at some them.
+In addition to the attractions we have just visited, there are also optional programs and delicious food offered at the Sendai Umino-Mori Aquarium, so let's take a look at some of them.

 Optional programs include the Dolphin Touch & Photo (1,000 yen including tax); the Penguin Feeding Time where you can give food to the penguins (300 yen per container, including tax), and Friendly Time that allows you to enter the room containing Baikal seals and clawless otters (500 yen including tax).
 You need to fill out a participation form for these at the reception after you enter the building.

-I attended the Stadium Backyard Tour (500 yen including tax)
+I attended the Stadium Backyard Tour (500 yen including tax).

-The Stadium Backyard Tour is held twice a day and the times vary according to the season.
-Show time: 30 minutes.
+The Stadium Backyard Tour is held twice a day, and the times vary according to the season.
+Showtime: 30 minutes.

 This is a rather brief introduction, but it should give you some idea of what awaits you here.
-At Sendai Umino-Mori Aquarium you can see rare creatures from the world's oceans and feel the charm of the rich seas around Tohoku.
+At Sendai Umino-Mori Aquarium, you can see rare creatures from the world's oceans and feel the charm of the rich seas around Tohoku.

 There are many time-limited events and character collaboration projects, such as the Ohitori-sama Naito [Individuals Night], Nihonshu Naito [Japanese sake night], and the Night Tour in which you can sleep in front of the large water tank; events that will make you want to return time and again.